Specialised Dementia Care

 What can I bring with me?

-For comfortable living, each room comes equipped with a bed, bedside chair and cabinets for you to store your clothing and belongings in.
+For comfortable living at our residential aged care homes, each room comes equipped with a bed, bedside chair and cabinets for you to store your clothing and belongings in.

 Each home has a waitlist and residents are admitted based on a variety of factors including their needs and the capabilities of the home at that time.